lanl/phoebus/README.md

 CFM=clang-format-12 ./scripts/bash/format.sh
 ```

+# Contribute
+We are always happy to have users contribute to `phoebus`.
+To contribute, issue a pull request against the main branch.
+For more details on how to contribute to `phoebus`, please see [CONTRIBUTING.md](CONTRIBUTING.md).
+We adhere to a [code of conduct](CODE_OF_CONDUCT.md).

 # Copyright

-© 2021.
+© 2021-2024.
 Triad National Security, LLC.
 All rights reserved.
 This
 program was produced under U.S. Government contract 89233218CNA000001
 for Los Alamos National Laboratory (LANL), which is operated by Triad
 National Security, LLC for the U.S.  Department of Energy/National